reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Setting the `name` is not mandatory, but if we do not set it, Spring will assume that the table name is the same as the class name.

 ### Defining a Primary Key
+When defining a class as an entity, we need to provide the id column.
+The id column is the primary key of that table.

 ```java
 @Entity(name = "book")
 public class Book {